Relevant life plans frequently asked questions

 But, like all non-pension discretionary trusts, the trust itself can be subject to periodic and exit charges.

-A charge like this could arise if the trust has any assets on a 10-year anniversary of the date the trust was set up.
-If this is the case, there will be a charge of up to 6% on the value of the assets in excess of the nil rate band.
+A periodic charge may arise on a 10-year anniversary of the date the trust was set up.
+If this is the case, there will be a charge of up to 6% on the value of the assets in excess of the trust’s available nil rate band.

 However, we believe it’s unlikely that such a charge will arise in the vast majority of cases.
 The most likely cause would be if the employee died just before a 10th anniversary and there wasn’t enough time to pay the assets out to the beneficiaries.